MrGab/cgrates-fs-docker/README.md

 ## Description
 CGRateS Docker Container working out of the box (in prepaid mode) with MySQL, Redis and FreeSWITCH.
 There is also a phpmyadmin container to access the db by web gui.

+**Please Note**

+The CGRateS installation is performed via .deb file because the last release and apt repository is not updated.
+If you want to install the very last deb from master, just update cgrates/installer.deb

 ## Environment
 In order to run the docker-compose, you should setup four environment variable below:
 * `CGR_MYSQL_ROOT_PASSWORD` : password for the user "root" in mysql